 It might be hard to believe with all the industry stereotypes, but we’re actually a bunch of people with real lives and feelings and joys and dreams and failures like any other person out there.

 Widening your circle of trust in your industry is a huge part of your evolution.
 Perhaps not in the first one or two years, where you’d be learning everything and absorbing information like a thirsty sponge regardless.

 But later, when you’re more experienced and maybe looking for a job that offers the right climate of development for you, having a network of connections who know you and what you’re about can be of tremendous benefit.

-So try it out, come and meet us, let’s have the relaxed, honest chat we would in any other context.
+So now that you know what to expect during an HR interview, try it out, come and meet us, let’s have the relaxed, honest chat we would in any other context.

 Bonus: We promise to never ask where you see yourself in 5 years.